The Short Answer

 When you save a search on Rightmove — say, two-bedroom flats under £1,200 per month in Manchester — Rightmove periodically checks for new listings matching your criteria and compiles them into a single email.

-The timing of these emails is not user-configurable.
-You can choose to receive alerts daily or "instantly," but Rightmove's definition of instant is not what most people would expect.
-Even on the instant setting, alerts are still batched rather than sent in real time.
+The timing of these emails is not user-configurable beyond choosing a frequency.
+You cannot select a specific delivery time.
+Even on the "Instantly" setting, alerts are still batched rather than sent in real time.
 The delay depends on when Rightmove's system runs its matching cycle and how many alerts are queued ahead of yours.

 In practice, this means: